Qiskit/documentation/README.md

 it to render somewhere else in the notebook.

-To use this component, add a tag starting with `id-` to the cell you'd like to move, then add a `<CodeCellPlaceholder tag="id-tag" />` component with the same tag somewhere in your markdown.
+To use this component, add a tag starting with `id-` to the code cell you'd like to move, then add a `<CodeCellPlaceholder tag="id-tag" />` component with the same tag somewhere in your markdown.
 This will move that code cell into the place of the component.